-Product name: DNCA Invest - Strategic Resources Legal entity identifier: 213800R4Q6XP2164SE27 Sustainable investment means Environmental and/or social characteristics an investment in an economic activity that contributes to an environmental or social objective, Does this financial product have a sustainable investment objective? provided that the Yes × No investment does not significantly harm It will make a minimum of It promotes Environmental/Social (E/S) any environmental characteristics and while it does not have as sustainable investments with an or social objective its objective a sustainable investment, it will environmental objective: % and that the have a minimum proportion of % of investee companies follow good sustainable investments in economic activities that governance qualify as environmentally practices. with an environmental objective in sustainable under the EU economic activities that qualify as Taxonomy The EU Taxonomy is environmentally sustainable under the EU a classification in economic activities that Taxonomy system laid down in do not qualify as Regulation (EU) with an environmental objective in environmentally sustainable 2020/852, economic activities that do not qualify under the EU Taxonomy establishing a list of as environmentally sustainable under environmentally the EU Taxonomy sustainable economic activities. with a social objective That Regulation does not include a list of It will make a minimum of It promotes E/S characteristics, but will not socially sustainable economic activities. make any sustainable investments sustainable investments with a Sustainable social objective: % investments with an environmental objective might be aligned with the Taxonomy or not.
+Product name: DNCA Invest - Strategic Resources Legal entity identifier: 213800R4Q6XP2164SE27 Sustainable investment means Environmental and/or social characteristics an investment in an economic activity that contributes to an environmental or Does this financial product have a sustainable investment objective? social objective, Yes No × provided that the investment does not It will make a minimum of It promotes Environmental/Social (E/S) significantly harm characteristics and while it does not have as sustainable investments with an any environmental or social objective its objective a sustainable investment, it will environmental objective: % and that the investee have a minimum proportion of % of companies follow sustainable investments in economic activities that good governance practices. qualify as environmentally with an environmental objective in sustainable under the EU economic activities that qualify as Taxonomy The EU Taxonomy environmentally sustainable under the EU is a classification in economic activities that Taxonomy system laid down in do not qualify as Regulation (EU) with an environmental objective in environmentally sustainable 2020/852, economic activities that do not qualify under the EU Taxonomy establishing a list of as environmentally sustainable under environmentally the EU Taxonomy sustainable economic activities. with a social objective That Regulation does not include a list of socially sustainable It will make a minimum of It promotes E/S characteristics, but will not × economic activities. make any sustainable investments sustainable investments with a Sustainable social objective: % investments with an environmental objective might be aligned with the Taxonomy or not.